Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Over/under insights

-- Dallas and its opponent combined to score over 51.5 points, the current matchup's total, in eight of 16 games last season.
+- Last year, Dallas' games went over 51.5 points scored, its current matchup's point total, eight (out of 16) times.

-- Philadelphia's games went over 51.5 total points scored in five of 16 matchups last year.

-- These teams averaged a combined 45.6 points per game a season ago, 5.9 fewer points than the over/under of 51.5 set for this game.
+- The two teams averaged a combined 5.9 fewer points per game (45.6) a season ago than this game's total of 51.5 points.

-- The Cowboys and the Eagles saw their opponents average a combined 4.2 more points per game last season than the over/under of 51.5 set for this matchup.
+- Opponents of these two teams averaged a combined 55.7 points per game last season, 4.2 more than the point total in this matchup.

-- The Cowboys' average point total in outings last year was 48.9, 2.6 points less than the over/under in this game.
+- The average total the Cowboys had set in games last year was 2.6 fewer points than this outing's point total.

-- Eagles games in 2020 averaged an over/under of 45.9 points, 5.6 less than the point total in this matchup.
+- The average point total for the Eagles in 2020 was 5.6 points lower than this game's over/under.

 Cowboys stats and trends

-- Dallas was 4-4 against the spread and 6-2 overall in games when it scored over 26.1 points last season.
+- Dallas was 4-4 against the spread and 6-2 overall last season when the team scored more than 26.1 points.

-- When Dallas churned out over 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.
+- In games that Dallas churned out over 363.1 yards last year, the team was 3-6 against the spread and 4-5 overall.

-- Last year the Cowboys turned the ball over 26 times, seven more than the Eagles' takeaways (19).

 - Click over to SISportsbook and get the latest odds on this matchup.